Deana Lawson’s Nation

 Jul 19, 2019

 It’s hard to know where to first look in Deana Lawson’s photograph Nation (2017).
 At the figure on the left, sitting on the couch, pointing his fingers like a gun at the camera?
 At the man next to him wearing a terrifying mouth brace?
 At the third man, in the back, who appears headless behind another image inserted into the frame in the upper-right corner of the photograph?
 Or at that second image itself: a startling picture of George Washington’s dentures.
-The set of teeth, formed in part from the mouths of slaves, is a haunting metaphor for the history and legacy of the African American experience in the United States.
+The set of teeth, which may have been formed in part from the mouths of slaves, is a haunting metaphor for the history and legacy of the African American experience in the United States.
 In this month’s New to MoMA, in which we explore an artwork that recently joined MoMA’s collection, the artist behind this powerful tableau tells senior curator Roxana Marcoci how Washington’s mouthpiece captured her attention, and how she repurposed it in her quest to reveal the majesty and richly layered history of black life.

 This interview was edited for length and clarity.